noseka1/openshift-auto-upi/README.md

 $ yum install git
 $ yum install ansible
 ```
+Clone the *openshift-auto-upi* repo to your Helper host and check out a tagged release.
+I recommend that you use a tagged release which receives more testing than master:

 ```
 $ git clone https://github.com/noseka1/openshift-auto-upi.git
+$ git checkout <release_tag>
 $ cd openshift-auto-upi
 ```

 ## Creating Mirror Registry

 If you are installing OpenShift in a restricted network, you will need to create a local mirror registry.
 This registry will contain all OpenShift container images required for the installation. *openshift-auto-upi* automates the creation of the mirror registry by implementing the steps described in the [Creating a mirror registry](https://docs.openshift.com/container-platform/latest/installing/install_config/installing-restricted-networks-preparations.html).
 To set up a mirror registry: